pyfyre/pyfyre/README.md

 [![Github Star](https://img.shields.io/github/stars/pyfyre/pyfyre.svg?style=for-the-badge)](https://github.com/pyfyre/pyfyre/stargazers)
 [![License](https://img.shields.io/github/license/pyfyre/pyfyre.svg?style=for-the-badge)](https://github.com/pyfyre/pyfyre/blob/main/LICENSE)

 PyFyre is a web frontend framework for building reactive static user interfaces on the web using Python.
-It allows you to create UI more effectively and efficiently without leaving any language, just Python.
-PyFyre works like a charm, it transpiles your Python code into native Javascript with the help of Brython (Browser Python) Just-In-Time.
+- Component-based framework.
+Developers who have experience of using other frontend frameworks should feel quite at home when using PyFyre., especially Flutter developers.
+- Supports JavaScript interoperability, allowing developers to leverage NPM packages and integrate with existing JavaScript applications.
+- Supports CPython interoparabilty, allowing developers to use existing PyPi packages on the client-side web.

 ## Documentation
 Documentation for PyFyre is still in development.